ubisoft/Sharpmake/README.md

 our hope that it will eventually cross the platform barrier.
 In the meanwhile, you may have luck using it with Mono.

-Sharpmake was developped internally at Ubisoft for Assassin's Creed 3 in 2011.
-After experimenting with the other existing tools, it became clear that none of these solutions was performant enough to generate the number of configurations needed (at least not in a trivial way) and that a custom generator was needed.
+Sharpmake was developed internally at Ubisoft for Assassin's Creed 3 in 2011.
+After experimenting with the other existing tools, it became clear that none of these solutions were performant enough to generate the number of configurations needed (at least not in a trivial way) and that a custom generator was needed.